 Counselling is a talking therapy that provides a safe, non-judgmental and confidential space in which you are encouraged to explore your feelings, emotions, behaviour and relationships with a trained therapist.

 Counselling can help you cope with a broad range of issues including mental health issues like anxiety and depression, physical issues such as life limiting illnesses or disabilities, difficult life events such as bereavement or a break down in a relationship, family difficulties or after experiencing trauma or abuse.
-The list really is endless and no problem is too small.
-If it is significant to you, then it is important.
+The list really is endless and no problem is too large or small.
 Sometimes you may not even be able to pinpoint an issue and may just be overwhelmed or have an overall feeling of despair.

 We believe that each of us has the ability and resources within ourselves to solve our own problems and reach our full potential but we also recognise that we often need some additional support to achieve this.
 This is where we can help.
 Through exploring your feelings, emotions, relationships and behaviours in counselling you will develop awareness of your self and of others.
 This will lead to a greater understanding of your own process, which will help you to build resilience and enable you to find your own way to move forward.